LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-04-MCMC-diagnostics.md

 ---

-Before I jumpy into the many wonderful and interesting different MCMC algorithms (e.g. [Hamiltonian Monte Carlo](https://en.wikipedia.org/wiki/Hamiltonian_Monte_Carlo) or [Gibbs sampling](https://en.wikipedia.org/wiki/Gibbs_sampling)) I think it's important to understand whether the algorithm has actually given you what you want or whether it has converged at all in the first place.
+Before I jump into the many wonderful and interesting different MCMC algorithms (e.g. [Hamiltonian Monte Carlo](https://en.wikipedia.org/wiki/Hamiltonian_Monte_Carlo) or [Gibbs sampling](https://en.wikipedia.org/wiki/Gibbs_sampling)) I think it's important to understand whether the algorithm has actually given you what you want or whether it has converged at all in the first place.

 And as usual, if you don't like/understand the way I explain these concepts, it's not because you're too dumb, it is probably just that my writing style doesn't match your learning style.
 So, here are some other nice places to learn about these concepts.